8go/matrix-commander-rs/README.md

 - create Github workflow so that the crate on `crates.io` gets generated automatically on `pull request` or `push`.
 - implement `login` via SSO
+- add --proxy (see Python documentation)
+- add --nossl (see Python documentation)
+- add --event (see Python documentation and JSON config file in Pythom repo)
+- add --download-media (see Python documentation)
-- add features found in the Python version to the Rust version
+- add other features found in the Python version to the Rust version
 - ...

 # Contributors :clap: